 Insight Report: Fighting Fraud in the Government's Age of Austerity

-Tags: Business Information, Government/Public Sector, Fraud Management
+Tags: Business Information, Public Sector, Fraud Prevention

 Over $1 billion paid out in fraudulent benefit claims & social housing provision could be eradicated if simple fraud-prevention techniques were implemented more widely across the public sector.